SarathLUN/my-neovim-config-2025/README.md

-# Neovim from Scratch
+# Followed YouTube series: Neovim from Scratch

 This neovim configuration is being build up incrementally from scratch on a video series on my [YouTube channel: MrJakob](https://youtube.com/c/MrJakob).

 You may use this configuration as an inspiration to create youre own.
-Follow the [Video Series]() to get a better understanding of where to start when rolling a Neovim configuration from scratch.
+Follow the [Video Series](https://youtu.be/g1gyYttzxcI?si=zTQLkcXjYp0pdVTE) to get a better understanding of where to start when rolling a Neovim configuration from scratch.

-If you are interested my currently used personal configuration and setup, you can always find my complete shell environment in my [dotfiles](https://github.com/jakobwesthoff/dotfiles) repository on [github](https://github.com/jakobwesthoff).

 ## The Plan